 In fact, azalea lovers from all over the world come here to visit perhaps the finest display of flame azaleas anywhere on the planet.
 According to the Great Smoky Mountains Natural History Association, the various hybrids of azaleas on Gregory Bald are so impressive and unique that the British Museum of Natural History has collected samples of them.

 This isn't an easy hike, however, the Gregory Ridge Trail climbs over 3000 feet, and the roundtrip hike is 11.3 miles.
 But it's well worth it!
-As mentioned on this blog in the past, I would definitely rate this as one of the top 3 hikes in the Smokies.
+As mentioned on this blog in the past, I would definitely rank this as the number one hike on my list of the Top 10 Hikes in Great Smoky Mountains National Park.

 Here's a sampling of some of the sights you'll see at the top: